99 ACT: Working with OpenAI’s API

 Click to see the generated activity

-#> Title: Meme-tastic Data Science with OpenAI API and the Tidyverse
+#> Meme-tastic Data Science with OpenAI API in the Tidyverse

 #>